openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 The provided certs value will be validated before is it passed to the api-server flag

 Those conditions will cause Microshift to ignore certificates and log the error:
-1. certificates files exists in the disk and readable by microshift process.
+1. certificates files do not exist in the disk or are not readable by microshift process.
-1. certificate should be parseable by [x509.ParseCertificate](https://pkg.go.dev/crypto/x509#ParseCertificate).
+1. certificate is not parseable by [x509.ParseCertificate](https://pkg.go.dev/crypto/x509#ParseCertificate).
-1. certificate shouldn't override the internal certificates IPAddress/DNSNames in the SubjectAlternativeNames . see  [reserved](#reserved-names-values) names below.
+1. certificate override the internal certificates IPAddress/DNSNames in the SubjectAlternativeNames . see  [reserved](#reserved-names-values) names below.

 This condition will cause Microshift to accept the certificate with a warning in the logs.
 1. certificate is expired.